hove-io/navitia/documentation/slate/source/includes/apis.md

 ####Requesting an isochrone

-If you want to retrive every possible journeys form a single point at a time, you can request as:
+If you want to retreive every possible journey from a single point at a time, you can request as follow:

 <https://api.navitia.io/v1/{a_path_to_resource}/journeys>